 Geerts started her professional art career with a move to the West coast in 1987.
 After exploring many materials she fell in love with acrylic painting and has been working in the medium ever since.
-During this time, she also worked as a news videographer, and started creating sculpture, joining the Vancouver Island Sculptors Guild.
-Geerts began showing her work professionally in 1997, and has been consistently represented by a number of galleries since that time.
+During this time, she also worked as a news videographer and started creating sculptures, joining the Vancouver Island Sculptors Guild.
+Geerts began showing her work professionally in 1997 and has been consistently represented by a number of galleries since that time.

 We all could use a little more Buzzy Bee energy in the world.
 Love those bees!
 This is a ONE OF ONE NFT

 Sheep have been getting a bad rap in popular culture for a long time now as interchangeable blind followers.
 I’d like to give them back their individuality.